Judge grants $10M bail for Huawei executive facing possible extradition to U.S.

-VANCOUVER — A top executive at Chinese tech giant Huawei who was arrested in Vancouver has been released on $10 million bail and must agree to wear an electronic tracking device.
+VANCOUVER — A top executive at Chinese tech giant Huawei has been released on $10 million bail and must agree to wear an electronic tracking device while she is also monitored by two employees of a company that provides surveillance using former police and military personnel.

-Meng Wanzhou, 46, is wanted by the United States on allegations that the company skirted trade sanctions against Iran.
+Meng Wanzhou, 46, is facing possible extradition to the United States on allegations she misled financial institutions about business Huawei did with Iranian telecommunications companies in violation of international sanctions.
+Meng has denied the allegations through her lawyer in court, promising to fight them if she is extradited.

-Justice William Ehrcke of the Supreme Court of British Columbia said Tuesday he is satisfied Meng, a well-educated businesswomen with letters of reference, does not pose a flight risk.
+Justice William Ehrcke of the Supreme Court of British Columbia said Tuesday he is satisfied Meng, a well-educated businesswomen with letters of reference, does not pose a flight risk and her detention is not required to ensure she attends court.

 He placed 16 conditions on her release, including that she remain at her home in Vancouver between 11 p.m. and 6 a.m. unless she gets prior written permission from her bail supervisor or from the court or for medical reasons, and that she surrender her two passports and any travel documents.

+Meng’s arrest also caused fallout on world stock markets but the U.S. and China have tried to keep the case separate from their wider trade dispute and suggested Tuesday that talks to resolve their differences may resume.

+On Tuesday, President Donald Trump undercut efforts to distinguish between trade talks and the Huawei case.
+In an interview with Reuters, he said he would consider intervening in the Justice Department’s case against Meng if it would be in the interest of U.S. national security or help forge a trade deal with Beijing.

-Meng was arrested on a warrant that alleges she committed fraud because Huawei used unofficial subsidiary Skycom to do business with Iranian telecommunications companies between 2009 and 2014 in violation of international sanctions.
+Meng was arrested Dec.
+1 at Vancouver International Airport on a warrant that alleges she committed fraud related to Huawei using unofficial subsidiary Skycom to do business with Iranian telecommunications companies between 2009 and 2014.

-She has denied the allegations through her lawyer in court, promising to fight them if she is extradited to face charges in the United States.
+According to court documents filed by the U.S. Department of Justice, Meng faces “multiple criminal charges” and each charge carries a maximum sentence of 30 years in prison, if she were convicted.

+Gibb-Carsley told the court Meng is alleged to have said Huawei and Skycom were separate companies in a meeting with an executive of a financial institution, misleading the executive and putting the institution at risk of financial harm and criminal liability.

+Huawei has said it is not aware of any wrongdoing by Meng and her lawyer, David Martin, said no charge or indictment has been filed against his client, just a warrant.

+Huawei sold its shares in Skycom before the sanctions became law in the United States under former president Barack Obama in 2010, he added.

-After Meng’s release, Huawei released a statement saying it has “every confidence that the Canadian and U.S. legal systems will reach a just conclusion.”
+After Meng’s release on Tuesday, Huawei released a statement saying it has “every confidence that the Canadian and U.S. legal systems will reach a just conclusion.”

 “As we have stressed all along, Huawei complies with all applicable laws and regulations in the countries and regions where we operate, including export control and sanction laws of the UN, U.S., and E.U.”

-Meng’s lawyer, David Martin, found a number of friends and associates to vouch for his client’s character and to offer financial guarantees that she will not flee.
+To support Meng’s bail application, Martin found a number of friends and associates to vouch for his client’s character and to offer financial guarantees that she will not flee.

-Additional sureties were needed after Ehrcke questioned whether her husband, Liu Xiaozong, could sign a guarantee.

 Martin said although Liu’s visa is set to expire in February, he has come and gone from Canada over the last 15 years, has a record of compliance and could apply for an extension to stay in the country.

-“He’s a rich capitalist, he can do his functions anywhere he is,” said Martin.
+“He’s a rich capitalist, he can do his functions anywhere he is,” Martin said.

-Along with the independent sureties, Martin also proposed his client be monitored by a firm that employs former police and military personnel and by another company that monitors people with electronic bracelets.

 Ehrcke said Meng is being held on a provisional warrant and the United States has 60 days to make an extradition request.
 She has been ordered to appear in court on Feb.
 6 to fix a date for further proceedings.